torcolvin/couchbase-lite-wiki/REST-API.md

 | PUT    | /_db_/_id_  | | Creates or updates a document |
 |        | |?rev=_revID_ | Current revision ID (required if doc exists, unless you add a `_rev` property to the JSON body) |

+## Scopes & Collections

+Following Sync Gateway's lead, the way to access a non-default collection is to append it to the /_db_ path component, with a dot in between.
+If it's in a non-default scope, the scope goes before the collection, again separated by a dot.

+For example: `GET /dbname.mycollection/mydoc`, or `GET /dbname.myscope.mycollection/mydoc`

 ## Missing Stuff

 * All HTTP endpoints and "`?`" options not listed above
 * Access to revision history
 * Attachments
+* MIME multipart formats (good riddance!)
 * `/_replicate` properties other than `source`, `target`, `continuous`, and `cancel`
 * Local-to-local replication (where both `source` and `target` are local db names)
 * Queries (obviously there are no views or design docs, but eventually it'd be nice to be able to POST a query in the JSON syntax or N1QL.)